Spark

 c) Proposal

 Following the site visit, artists are invited to propose ideas and approaches for a three-week residency at any of the companies.
 This document is not a definitive proposal that you would be expected to carry out.
 Rather, by identifying potential approaches, methodologies or even outcomes, the document provides a vivid insight into your thinking, your understanding of the company, and your capacity to develop an innovative project appropriate to that context.
 Given that this proposal is only based on a short site visit, while it may serve as a useful starting point, the anticipation is that the residency would differ substantially, if not completely, from this proposal.
-This document shouldn’t be sizeable, generally no longer than 2 to 4 A4 pages, but can take any format and can refer to concepts, lines of enquiry, processes for engagement, methodologies for collaboration - and even potential outcomes.
+This document shouldn’t be sizeable, generally no longer than two to four A4 pages, but can take any format and can refer to concepts, lines of enquiry, processes for engagement, methodologies for collaboration - and even potential outcomes.
 The proposal should be accompanied by a CV and images, recordings etc. of previous work.
-Proposals should be submitted online only here before midnight on Sunday 4th August.
+Proposals should be submitted online only here before midnight on Sunday 20th July 2025.

 Selection Process